Hearing aid care

 - Fine-tuning and reprogramming

-- Advice on everyday listening situations
+- Advice on real-life listening situations

 - Hearing retests at least every two years